machikania/phyllosoma/ResTouch/readme-e.txt

 External devices such as general-purpose I/O, SPI, and I2C can be easily controlled from BASIC.

+This document describes MachiKania for the Waveshare Pico-ResTouch-LCD-3.5 (hereafter referred to as ResTouch).

 The on-board BASIC compiler is KM-BASIC, which is a 32-bit integer BASIC.
 It also supports single-precision floating-point arithmetic.